 Please see our Finance policy pages.

 Your fee status

 If we offer a place on a course because you are an international student, you will have to pay the higher 'overseas' tuition fee.

-You can download the Fee Status Questionnaire and return for assessment firstname.lastname@example.org The rules relating to which students are charged the higher rate 'overseas' tuition fee are determined by the UK Government.
+You can download the Fee Status Questionnaire form and return it for assessment to firstname.lastname@example.org.
+You must also send copies of all relevant documents supporting your claim.
+The rules relating to which students are charged the higher rate 'overseas' tuition fee are determined by the UK Government.

 Considering the financial implications of studying in the United Kingdom is essential.
 In addition to paying tuition fees, you will need to cover your living expenses, including accommodation, food, heating, travel, books and stationery, while studying in the UK.
 The UKVI requires a minimum of £9,207 in your bank account for at least 28 days to meet the Student Visa financial requirements.